Ayush37/ARGO/README.md

 # ARGO
 ## ARGO CD and ARGO Workflow demo (Some ascpects of the code is reused from AWS and crossplane repos)

-To setup crossplane on an existing EKS or local K8's cluster
+We shall try to deploy a sample application on EKS across 2 AWS regions using declarative syntax To setup crossplane on an existing EKS or local K8's cluster

  ```